Skip to main content

 Dynamic Directory Access via Roots Protocol+

-MCP clients that support Roots can dynamically update the server's allowed directories at runtime through roots/list_changed notifications — no server restart required.
-Client-provided roots completely replace server-side directories.
+MCP clients that support Roots can dynamically update the server's allowed directories at runtime through roots/list_changed notifications.
+Client-provided roots can replace server-side directories.

 Use Case: